kwngptrl/FEM-Product-preview-card-component/README.md

 ### Continued development

-Use semantic HTML more, learn to use SASS.
+Use semantic HTML more, learn to use SASS by the time I'm making bigger projects.

 ### Useful resources